 As you can see there is some crossover here, and it is true that the two roles have become hybrid in some businesses.
 Ultimately the CEO and individual CIOs and CTOs are left to define their own roles with the responsibilities they hold.
 (See also: How to become a CIO: 17 essential IT career tips for getting a CIO job.)

-Salford Royal NHS Foundation Trust CIO Rachel Dunscombe, a high-flyer in the 2017 edition of the CIO 100, says that the organisation's CTO is the true technological expert of the Trust with a crucial role scanning the tech horizon to assist the CIO role.
+Salford Royal NHS Foundation Trust CIO Rachel Dunscombe, a high-flyer in the 2017 edition of the CIO 100, says that the organisation's CTO is the true technical expert of the Trust with a crucial role scanning the tech horizon to assist the CIO role.

 When deciding on how to apply the best technological approach, Dunscombe said that she looked to "partners, my CTO, and experts from suppliers to co-create a solution to a problem" as well as her own knowledge as CIO.